Janzhuj/janzhuj.github.io/_posts/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection.md

 ![8](/figs/2023-08-23-Medicare-Part-D-Claims-Segmentation-and-Anomaly-Detection/8.png)

 I applied k-means clustering to segment claims and used KElbowVisualizer to identify optimum number of clusters as below.
-Using elbow method, I decided that 6 is the optimum number of clusters
+Using elbow method, I decided that 6 is the optimum number of clusters.

 {% highlight r %}
 from yellowbrick.cluster import KElbowVisualizer